veloren/veloren/nix/README.md

 To build another binary, run:
 `nix build --arg crateName "<binary name here>"`

-To enter the development shell, run:
+To enter the development shell (which includes all tools mentioned in this readme), run:
 `nix-shell shell.nix`

 ### Managing Cargo.nix